 Apply 1 ounce (2 tablespoons) of sunscreen to your entire body 30 minutes before going outside.
 Reapply every two hours or after swimming or excessive sweating.

 The City of El Paso averages 297 days of sunshine each year.
-Affectionately known as the “Sun City”, it is home to more than 250 parks and 3,000 acres of open space.While El Pasoans appreciate so many days of joyous sunshine, those UV rays can be harmful to the unprotected.
-Nearly 90% of all melanomas are thought to be caused by exposure o UV light and sunlight.
+Affectionately known as the “Sun City”, it is home to more than 250 parks and 3,000 acres of open space.
+Our Sun Smart campaign aims to provide sunscreen dispensers for our most vulnerable population - our children.
+While El Pasoans appreciate many days of joyous sunshine, those UV rays can be harmful to the unprotected.
+Nearly 90% of all melanomas are thought to be caused by exposure to UV light and sunlight.